 While entirely avoiding free radicals is probably not possible, there are some active precautions you can take to stay healthy.
 Steering clear of the major free radical contributors listed above is a great start.
 But you can take some other actions too.

-Even though you can’t stay out of the way of these molecules, you can take some free radical precautions to yourself to mitigate the damage.
+Even though you can’t stay out of the way of these molecules, you can take some free radical precautions yourself to mitigate the damage.
 Think of vitamins and antioxidants as the armor plating you’ll use against free radicals.

 Rather than merely protecting you from these damaging molecules, antioxidants are responsible for seeking free radicals out.
 They hunt down these harmful molecules and slow down the damage before it’s too late.